Einsbernnn/CoffeeShop_POS/README.md

 - **Features**: Submit feature request with use case
 - **Documentation**: Suggest improvements to this README

-## 📄 License
+## 📄 Developed By Einsbernnn

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is an opensource project created by Einsbernnn

 ## 🙏 Acknowledgments